Reviews You Can Rely On

 Thin fabric is see-through

 Remaining one of our favorite options for when keeping weight low matters most is the Patagonia Houdini.
 This impressively lightweight windbreaker continues to earn some of our highest ratings in wind resistance, weight, and packability.
 This piece has been around for years, which has allowed Patagonia to fine-tune the details to get a seriously impressive mix of function and weight savings.
 The Houdini compacts into a ridiculously lightweight 3.1-ounce package, sure to please even the most hardcore ultralight enthusiast.
-Despite this absurdly low weight, the Houdini is still impressively wind-resistant and withstood every adventure we wore it on, from climbing and mountain biking to hiking and boating.
+Despite this absurdly low weight, the Houdini is still impressively wind-resistant and withstood every adventure we wore it on, from climbing and mountain biking to trekking with mountain gorillas and boating across the Caribbean.

 Of course, this impressively thin layer is a bit see-through, particularly in some of its lighter colors.
 This makes it not the best-looking model we tested.
+When layered thoughtfully, this does become less noticeable.
 And though it claims to have a DWR coating, it does still eventually get wet — and a little quicker than some others.
 It retails for less than a lot of less-impressive models in our lineup and has your back when you need to stay protected and still travel ultralight.

 Read more: Patagonia Houdini review